akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 We audit security controls for the DHSS Risk Assessment regardless of whether an application/solution is hosted on premise or elsewhere.
-The Department’s current IT security standards are provided in Attachment H—Security Standards - NIST800-53 Controls, and Attachment G: Security Standards – Security Plan Template.
+The Department’s current IT security standards are provided in [Attachment 12 IT Reference H - DHSS Sample Security Authorization Package - Moderate Control Set](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2012%20IT%20Reference%20H%20-%20DHSS%20Sample%20Security%20Authorization%20Package%20-%20Moderate%20Control%20Set.pdf).

 We use a FIPS-199 based process to assess business impacts and select controls.
 Generally, a moderate impact categorized system will use a